lexatrash23/Nf-vfa-pn-092025/README.md

 Sample_Name>Analysis>.config

 **_config params info_:**
 sampleURL - parameter should link to page from which the user can search through and download available.
 This could be a custom dropbox/drive link etc..
-For example of a Dataframe and Alignment search Rshiny app click [here](https://github.com/lexatrash23) genome_id - Genbank genome ID that will be used to create hyperlinks for Blastn searches data - path to results folder from lexatrash-vf-092025 nextflow run. input_list - Interprosccan entry.list input_panther - PANTHER entry names csv input_toxindomains - TSV file of proteins with IP domains of interet Settings -  settings parameters can be removed as necessary.
+For example of a Dataframe and Alignment search Rshiny app click [here](https://github.com/lexatrash23)
+genome_id - Genbank genome ID that will be used to create hyperlinks for Blastn searches
+data - path to results folder from lexatrash-vf-092025 nextflow run.
+input_list - Interprosccan entry.list
+input_panther - PANTHER entry names csv
+input_toxindomains - TSV file of proteins with IP domains of interest.
+Settings -  settings parameters can be removed as necessary.
 **_When complete:_**
 Check slurm output file (if using sbatch script) to ensure all tasks were run successfully.
 If completed sucessfully, work directory can be deleted to clear space.

 **_Rerunning and Rerunning after cancellation:_**
 -If desired -resume flag can be used to resume nextflow script when troubleshooting failed steps to avoid repeating successful steps
 -If slurm job running nextflow pipeline is cancelled prior to completion, and subsequent run fails, work directory may need to be deleted prior to rerunning to ensure proper conda environment installation
 ___

 Pipeline image :